Johnny Kapahala: Back on Board: Plot summary

 Carla decides to move back to Pennsylvania in a conversation with Johnny's grandpa, which Chris overhears.
 After getting some encouragement from Val, he feels guilty about causing their break-up, but doesn't know how to mend it.
 Johnny then says that Chris is lucky he has a smart nephew and eventually, with help from Val, Sam and Johnny fix the surf shop.
 They decide to stop hanging out with the Dirt Devils.
 The opening of Johnny's grandpa's store is a huge success, and even pro dirtboarder Akoni Kama comes.
 Meanwhile, across the street, the Dirt Devils find Troy in a heated argument with Val's dad over negotiations for him to move to California.

-Johnny and Chris finally reach terms of friendship and Chris helps Johnny with the race by describing the course set up by Val's father.
+Johnny and Chris finally reach terms of friendship, and Chris helps Johnny with the race by describing the course set up by Val's father.
 The race begins with Troy in the lead for a large portion of the time, until the ending when he falls when doing one of three required tricks and crashes into the barrier at the finish line.
-Johnny wins and Troy is arrested after the police find out he told Jared, who is released back into his parents' custody, to trash the shop.
-Carla and Johnny's Grandpa finally decide to get married, and both families are finally happy.
+Johnny wins, and Troy is arrested after the police find out he told Jared, who is released back into his parents' custody, to trash the shop.
+Carla and Johnny's Grandpa finally get married, and both families are finally happy.